Learning Theme: Self-discovery

 In this year, students begin crafting their personalized Guided Program of Study in partnership with Tilton faculty, most notably their advisor, through purposeful assessments, the creation of SMART goals, self-reflection, and technology tools.

-The Forge curriculum is designed to engage students to think critically, solve real-world problems and effectively communicate their solutions.
+The 9th-grade curriculum is designed to engage students to think critically, solve real-world problems and effectively communicate their solutions.
 Through project-based learning, students collaborate in asking questions, debating ideas, and collecting data.

 This engaging and rigorous academic program is designed to stimulate intellectual curiosity, promote active learning, and instill long-lasting study skills that serve as an academic foundation upon which students build throughout their time at Tilton.